Howl698/Food-Deserts-in-NY-State---Analysis/README.md

 A final report was generated summarizing the steps taken in the analysis and the results and recommendations from the analysis.

-The report was saved in an excel workbook labeled 'A4_A_Howland_final_report' along with the results of the queries.
+The report was saved in an excel workbook labeled 'A_Howland_food_desert_NYS_final_report' along with the results of the queries.

 The excel workbook can be found in the folder /05_Sent_to_client/.

-The results and recommendations from the analysis were highlighted in Tableau and can be found here:
+The results and conclusions from the analysis were highlighted in Tableau and can be found here:

 https://public.tableau.com/views/FoodDesertsinNewYorkState/NYSFoodDeserts?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link